 - Hardware Issues: Sometimes, autofocus issues can be traced back to hardware-related factors.
 A misaligned lens position can disrupt the autofocus system’s accuracy, leading to frequent refocusing.
 Additionally, the presence of a protective layer, such as a lens protector, that is not correctly aligned or is dirty can also interfere with the camera’s ability to focus accurately.
 Ensuring the lens is clean and checking its position can help alleviate the autofocus issue.

-- Third-Party Apps: The App Store is teeming with third-party camera apps offering exciting features.
+- Third-Party Apps: The App Store has third-party camera apps offering exciting features.
 However, only some apps are fully optimized for the iPhone’s autofocus capabilities.
 Incompatibilities or conflicts between these apps and the native camera app can cause autofocus instability, leading to continuous refocusing.

 - Environmental Factors: The environment in which you’re taking photos can significantly impact autofocus performance.
 Low light conditions can pose challenges, as the autofocus system relies on detecting contrast to lock onto a subject.
 Similarly, highly reflective surfaces or complex backgrounds can confuse the autofocus system, causing it to search for focus points in the wrong areas.

 Now that we’ve identified the culprits, let’s explore advanced solutions to tackle these autofocus problems head-on.